 - collaborative intervention with other institutional investors

-It is our policy to vote all shares where we are entitled to do so, except where there are onerous restrictions - for example, shareblocking.
+It is OP's policy to vote all shares where we are entitled to do so, except where there are onerous restrictions - for example, shareblocking.
 OP employs the services of ISS to manage the voting of proxies and assist our decision-making.
 ISS provides analysis and voting recommendations for each proposal.
-We vote in line with ISS recommendations unless we have a conflicting opinion about a particular issue, in which case we instruct ISS to vote as we see fit.
 ISS's voting policies reflect best practice within the industry and are extremely thorough.
 The voting policies of OP are generally aligned with the voting policies of ISS and our voting instructions will follow those of ISS in all but a relatively small number of incidences.
 However, if there are company-specific factors which lead us to take a different view, we vote accordingly.
 ISS’s voting policies were last revised in 2017 and can be found at the following link https://www.issgovernance.com/policy-gateway/2017-policy-information/.
 For example, the policy applied by ISS in the UK broadly reflects guidance from the Pensions and Lifetime Savings Association (formerly known as the National Association of Pension Funds).
-The voting policies of ISS are generally the voting policies of Oldfield Partners and are therefore applied in all but a relatively small number of incidences.
-However, if there are company-specific factors which lead us to take a different view, we vote accordingly.

 Oldfield Partners’ response to the UK Stewardship Code has received a Tier 1 ranking by the Financial Reporting Council, and meets the engagement policy requirements of the Shareholders’ Rights Directive II.